It’s God’s salvation! This topic includes the fundamentals about salvation and the gift of eternal life.

 1 Peter 1:3-5 Blessed be the God and Father of our Lord Jesus Christ!
 According to his great mercy, he has caused us to be born again to a living hope through the resurrection of Jesus Christ from the dead, 4 to an inheritance that is imperishable, undefiled, and unfading, kept in heaven for you, 5 who by God’s power are being guarded through faith for a salvation ready to be revealed in the last time.

-We believers are being guarded by God’s power, and God is all-powerful,… so what do we have to worry about?!
+… we believers are being guarded by God’s power, through faith, and God is ALL-powerful, remember. 😊

-It was Christ’s perfect work on the Cross that purchased for us the way to eternal life.
+There’s a reason the Gospel means the Good News. – It’s Christ’s perfect work on the Cross that purchased for us the gift of eternal life.

-That’s another reason why man can only be saved by the grace through faith in Christ alone!
+That’s another reason why man can only be saved by grace through faith in Christ alone!

 1 Cor 3:11-15 For no man can lay a foundation other than the one which is laid, which is Jesus Christ.
 12 Now if any man builds on the foundation with gold, silver, precious stones, wood, hay, straw, 13 each man’s work will become evident; for the day will show it because it is to be revealed with fire, and the fire itself will test the quality of each man’s work.
 14 If any man’s work which he has built on it remains, he will receive a reward.
 15 If any man’s work is burned up, he will suffer loss; but he himself will be saved, yet so as through fire.

-The true believer will suffer loss of rewards in heaven, but he will still be saved and be in heaven because he has placed his trust in the Lord Jesus Christ… and the Lord is perfectly faithful.
+Believers will suffer loss of rewards in heaven, as none of us are perfect… but they will still be saved because they humbly placed their trust in the Lord Jesus Christ… and HE is perfectly faithful!

 You and I have an opportunity to be a witness for God and bring Him glory in the invisible spiritual war going on around us!

-But rest assured, your salvation is NOT based on your own supposed goodness; it’s based on trusting in Christ’s perfect work on the Cross, which He accomplished on our behalf.
+Instead, it’s based upon trusting in Christ’s perfect work on the Cross, which He completed on our behalf.

 John 19:30 When Jesus had received the sour wine, he said, “It is finished,” and he bowed his head and gave up his spirit.

-Jesus completely paid our debt on the cross; at least for those willing to believe in His Name.
+Jesus completely paid our debt at the Cross; at least for those willing to believe in His Name.

 Col 2:13-14 And you, who were dead in your trespasses and the uncircumcision of your flesh, God made alive together with him, having forgiven us all our trespasses, 14 by canceling the record of debt that stood against us with its legal demands.
 This he set aside, nailing it to the cross.

-Salvation is based on trusting in Christ INSTEAD OF trusting in yourself.
-Please think about that!
+Eternal salvation is based upon trusting in Christ INSTEAD OF trusting in yourself or your own religious ways.
+(Please think about that, and share it with others!)

 It’s one or the other, and everyone must ask themselves where their heart is on the matter!!

-In your “heart of hearts”, in your inner motivation, which person are you in the following parable???
+i.e. – In your heart of hearts, in your inner motivation, which person are you in the following parable???

 Luke 18:9-14 And He also told this parable to some people who trusted in themselves that they were righteous, and viewed others with contempt: 10 “Two men went up into the temple to pray, one a Pharisee and the other a tax collector.
 11 “The Pharisee stood and was praying this to himself: ‘God, I thank You that I am not like other people: swindlers, unjust, adulterers, or even like this tax collector.
 12 ‘I fast twice a week; I pay tithes of all that I get.’
 13 “But the tax collector, standing some distance away, was even unwilling to lift up his eyes to heaven, but was beating his breast, saying, ‘God, be merciful to me, the sinner!’
 14 “I tell you, this man went to his house justified rather than the other; for everyone who exalts himself will be humbled, but he who humbles himself will be exalted.”

-Are you trusting in God’s grace to save you, or in your own supposed good works to save you??
+Are you trusting in God’s grace to save you, through the precious blood of Christ, or are you trusting in your own supposed good works??

-Now, some of you are wondering; “where do good works fit in to all of this?”
+Now, some of you might be wondering; “where do good works fit into all of this?”

-Doing good works is THE BELIEVER’S great opportunity to glorify God, and they are not done in man’s own power!
+Doing good works is THE BELIEVER’S great opportunity to glorify God, and these works are NOT done in man’s own power! (please think about that for a minute)

-The only good works that are truly good, and that God accepts, are those done in His power.
+In other words… the only good works that are truly good, and that God accepts, are those done in HIS power.

-Truly good works can only be performed by a believer whose empowered by the Spirit of Christ.
+And the Bible tells us that truly good works can only be performed by a believer who’s empowered by the Spirit of Christ Himself! (and the Bible says believers are each indwelled by the Holy Spirit😊

 and all our righteous deeds are like a polluted garment.